Freedom of Association

 What If People Want to Live Only With "Their Own Race"?

-In an egalitarian society, if people wanted to associate only with people whom they considered to be "of their same race," and decided not to let people of the "wrong race" move into their community, then that action of theirs, while one that I would strongly disapprove, would not be carried out in a context in which it was implementing a divide-and-rule strategy of an oppressive ruling elite.
-It would simply be the action of some people with what I would consider very wrongheaded ideas.
+In an egalitarian society, if people wanted to associate only with people whom they considered to be "of their same race," and decided not to let people of the "wrong race" move into their community, then that action of theirs, while one that I would strongly disapprove, would not necessarily be carried out in a context in which it was implementing a divide-and-rule strategy of an oppressive ruling elite.
+If it were indeed implementing divide-and-rule, i.e., if it were indeed actually oppressing some people, it would be illegal in an egalitarian society because it was oppressing some people.
+If, on the other hand, these people's racial exclusion was not in the context of oppressing some people, then it would simply be the action of some people with what I would consider very wrongheaded ideas.
+The context is crucial!

-If, say, in an egalitarian society an exclusively all-white community of egalitarians related to other communities with other races of people in a manner consistent with the egalitarian values of 1) equality (in the sense of 'no rich and no poor' mentioned above) and 2) mutual aid (people helping, not competing against, one another), then these people would be doing something foolish in wanting to remain an all-white community, but they wouldn't be doing something oppressive.
+If, say, in an egalitarian society an exclusively all-white community of egalitarians related to other communities with other races of people in a manner consistent with the egalitarian values of 1) equality (in the sense of 'no rich and no poor' and fairness) and 2) mutual aid (people helping, not competing against, one another, and fairness), then these people would be doing something foolish in wanting to remain an all-white community, but they wouldn't be doing something oppressive.
 (Note #1.
 If it were truly an egalitarian society then over time the people in the all-white community would stop thinking it was important to remain all-white.
 The reason for this is that there would not be an upper class that benefited from spreading racist lies to divide and rule people.
 Note #2.
 The leadership of white nationalist organizations in the United States today are absolutely NOT egalitarians; they have utter contempt for ordinary white people and use white nationalism to manipulate them, as I show here.)
-The question for egalitarians comes down to this: Should we go to war against such wrongheaded people to force them--with violence or its credible threat, not just persuasion--to live with people they don't want to live with?
+The question for egalitarians comes down to this: In the non-oppressive context considered in this paragraph, should we go to war against such wrongheaded people to force them--with violence or its credible threat, not just persuasion--to live with people they don't want to live with?
 I say 'No.'